aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/service/files-and-storage/_index.md

 ﻿---
-title: "Working with Files and Directories in Cloud Storage"
+title: "Working with files and directories in cloud storage"
 type: docs
 url: /files-and-storage/
 description: "Working with Files and Directories in Cloud Storage programmatically via Cloud API."